dpareasy/Assignment1/README.md

 This node defines the `CreateMap` class used in the  `STATE_INIT` of the Finite State Machine, to pass to the robot all the information for the indoor movement.
 Such an environment is created through manipulations on the [topological_map.owl](https://github.com/buoncubi/topological_map) ontology with the help of the `ArmorClient` class defined in [armor_api](https://github.com/EmaroLab/armor_py_api).

+The function asks the user some information to build the environment which is developed in such a way that different scenarios can be created, even if only under certain [Assumptions](#Assumptions).

 ### The `robot_state` Node ###

 This node implements two different servers:
 * The `state/get_pose`.
 * The `state/set_pose`
 The first requires nothing and returns a `Point` which is the actual position of the robot, while the second requires a `Point` to be set and returns nothing.
-This node also get the robot initial position as a parameter and calls the `init_robot_pose` function, defined inside the `interface_helper`, which make the request for the controller server.
+This node also get the robot initial position as a parameter and calls the `init_robot_pose` function, defined inside the `interface_helper`, which makes the request for the controller server.

 A publisher, the `state/battery_low`, is also implemented here.
 It is a `Boolean` publisher which has two possible states:
-* Low battery: `True`is published.
+* Low battery: if `True`is published.
-* Charged: `False` is published.
+* Charged: if `False` is published.

 ### The `controller` and `planner` Nodes ###